Matt-Caspermeyer/H3B/mod_h3b/mod_homm3_babies_readme.txt

 1. This mod was developed using the Gamer's Gate V1.7 version of King's Bounty: The Legend.
 2. I have not tried it with other versions.
-3. This mod uses the English localizations using the "eng_" prefix for the localization files.
+3. This mod uses the English localizations using both the "eng_" and "en_" prefixes for the localization files.
   a.
+As mentioned above, only one of those files is needed to play the game.
+  b.
 Other versions may have other prefixes and so you may be able to get this mod to work with your localization version by changing the prefixes of the *.LNG localization files.
     i.
-The *.LNG files are located inside mod_homm3_babies.kfs. ii.
-Simply rename mod_homm3_babies.kfs to mod_homm3_babies.zip and extract files if you wish to attempt this. iii.
+The *.LNG files are located inside mod_homm3_babies_en_lng.kfs or mod_homm3_babies_eng_lng.kfs both file sets are identical so either may be used as a baseline. ii.
+Simply rename *.kfs to *.zip and extract files if you wish to attempt this. iii.
 Currently, you're on your own if you want to get it to work with a different localization, but if you'd like to help with localizations in your country then please let me know.
-  b.
-In the future I hope to be able to have feedback from users to help me with the different English localization variants.

 Issues / Bugs: